giorgiocaggegi/Concurrent-Prog-Exams/README.md

 - **Condition variables** and mutexes in others
 - Only **semaphores** in some cases

-Almost all solutions also involve reading and/or writing **plain text** or **binary files** as part of the OS interaction exercize.
+Almost all solutions also involve reading and/or writing **plain text** or **binary files** as part of the OS interaction exercise.

-A common theme is the **Producer/Consumer** problem, used for implementing necessary data structures, such as stack or queues, and synchronization logic.
+A common theme is the **Producer/Consumer** problem, used for implementing necessary data structures, such as stacks or queues, and synchronization logic.
 All assignments ask to let the program self-terminate.
-Consequently, the sync logic includes mechanisms which allowed the consumer to detect when the producer has terminated.
+Consequently, the sync logic includes mechanisms which allows the consumer to detect when the producer has terminated.

 ## Notes